JesseEmond/blitz-2022-inscription/README.md

 With this, combined with an `automate.py` script that ran overnight (script that re-launches our solver on the server every 2-3 minutes  using the same behind-the-scenes GraphQL API as the challenge website is using), we were able to get a score of [`5994.50`](https://twitter.com/JesseEmond/status/1457357117778706436), beating Marc's last feasible fake score.
 Looking it up, we had gotten lucky with a perfect pack on the `256` totems level, which only had a probability of about ~0.2% in our offline tool!

-### Rectangle Packing, Inspired by "The Farmers"!
+### Rectangle Packing, Inspired by _The Farmers_!

-#### "The Farmers" :eyes:
+#### _The Farmers_ :eyes:

-A bit after that, the team "The Farmers" passed us on the leaderboad (this time real participants!), getting a score of `5995.50`.
+A bit after that, the team _The Farmers_ passed us on the leaderboad (this time real participants!), getting a score of `5995.50`.
 Then later `6004.72`.
 Wow!
 Clearly they were doing something much better, and computing the scores offline we saw that a score of `6004.72` amounted to getting every level at the optimal score, aside from level 2 and 5.
 Very nice!

-At some point, to celebrate the first team crossing 6000 points and to showcase how impressive a perfect fit with 256 totems is, the CoveoBlitz team shared a screenshot of one of the solutions by "The Farmers"... :eyes:
+At some point, to celebrate the first team crossing 6000 points and to showcase how impressive a perfect fit with 256 totems is, the CoveoBlitz team shared a screenshot of one of the solutions by _The Farmers_... :eyes:

 What immediately stood out to us was the pattern of smaller rectangles (~4x8 dimensions) in their solution, which hinted at the use of an approach that we had briefly considered: precompute possible rectangles offline, and try to fit rectangles on-the-fly instead.
 We had scratched that idea off because our "lucky" 256 pack with our greedy solver had no clear possible rectangular separations, so we mistakenly thought that focusing on rectangles would either not work or ignore too big of the solution space.
 Clearly that was a wrong call.

 So we decided to try implementing a precomputed rectangle packing solver for the harder levels, to see if this would yield a similar score.
-Credits to "The Farmers" for the idea here, otherwise we wouldn't have known that this was an approach that was truly feasible.
+Credits to _The Farmers_ for the idea here, otherwise we wouldn't have known that this was an approach that was truly feasible.

 #### Precomputing rectangles offline